MeiSanderson/spatialProject_counterMap/README.md

   └── initial_benchClassification_ringgade.csv              # distribution of classified benches (before road noise pollution); Aarhus area based on Ringgaden
   └── initial_benchClassification_ringvej.csv               # distribution of classified benches (before road noise pollution); Aarhus area based on Ringvejen

-shinyApp/
+shinyApp/                    # folder used to run the ShinyApp └── BenchmarksForCare/
+  └── data/
+  └── rsconnect/
-  └── BenchmarksForCare/       # folder used to run the ShinyApp
+  └── app.r                 # folder used to run the ShinyApp
+  └── app_data.rds          # not to be run; data serialisation, i.e., saved R object for the ShinyApp data └── data_pipeline.r       # folder used to prepare the data for the ShinyApp

 MAIN.Rmd                                    # MAIN script
-Road_Noise_Pollution_Data_Download.RMD      # not to be run; originally used for loading the road noise data app_data.rds                                # not to be run; data serialisation, i.e., saved R object for the ShinyApp data
+Road_Noise_Pollution_Data_Download.RMD      # not to be run; originally used for loading the road noise data

 README.md
 LICENSE.txt